ofirgall/dotfiles/README.md

 * nvim - lsp signature in normal mode
 * nvim - lsp signature return value in virtual
 * nvim - lsp signature out of screen argument doesn't shown
-* assh - always ssh, rssh in a while loop
 * tmux - get all the command lines that ran in this window and let you choose from fzf pop up
 * tmux - plugin to add relative line numbers in copy mode
 * nvim - config illuminate new version